 On Friday I was feeling particularly guilty and I made the

-mistake decision to suggest we make my mother’s Christmas cookies over the weekend.
+mistake decision to suggest we make my mother’s holiday cookies over the weekend.
 My heart was saying yes, but my head was saying ARE YOU CRAZY?!?!
 THAT’S LIKE A FOUR-PART PROCESS!!
 Buying supplies, making the dough, baking, and decorating them – no thank you.
 Lifetime movie marathon?
 Yes, please.

 When I woke up Sunday morning I thought maybe the girls would just forget, but my little Ginny, she remembers everything she’s ever promised (future suitors beware), and the first thing out of her mouth that morning was WHEN???
 IS IT NOW??
 NOW??
 NOW??
 Baking my mother’s cookies was the last thing I wanted to do but unless I wanted to disappoint my children AT CHRISTMAS, I had no choice but to get it together.

-1. Choose a day and time when you are least likely to be rushed, busy, or stressed
+1. Choose a day and time when you are least likely to be rushed, busy, or stressed.